 Make sandcastles at Amsterdam Beach

 The perfect place for little daredevils to scale to new heights, Klimmuur (Climbing Wall) Haarlem was the first climbing wall to open in the Netherlands and offers a range of activities for children.
-As well as training courses for kids, the centre hosts special days where they can have a go to see if they like climbing if they haven't done it before, runs a youth club, bouldering sessions and birthday parties.
+As well as training courses for kids, the centre hosts special days where they can have a go to see if they like climbing if they haven't done it before, check out the youth club or join bouldering sessions.
 And after you’ve had your fill of adventure, there should be plenty of time to explore authentic Haarlem.

 Get back to nature at Nationaal Park Nieuw Land

 A unique nature reserve located in New Land, Nationaal Park Nieuw Land is 56 km2 of protected marshlands and fields where you can spot an abundance of wildlife – including wild varieties of deer, cattle, foxes, hare, Konik ponies and many species of bird.
 Youngsters will love exploring these vast, magnificent fields, reed plains, rough grasslands and water courses, and if you want to really impress, why not book a tour with one of the park’s rangers?
 You can start (or end) the journey with a visit to Oostvaardersplassen’s visitors centre or its observation centre, which offer awe-inspiring views of the land in panorama rooms with telescopes and binoculars to use and a place to fill up on something tasty.
 On weekends, the centre also hosts nature activities, lectures, musical performances and workshops.